-Brand-New Queens Amusement Park: Fantasy Forest at the Flushing Meadows Carousel
+Queens Amusement Park: Fantasy Forest in Flushing Meadows

-Flushing Meadows Corona Park is already jam-packed with cool kids' attractions like the New York Hall of Science, the Queens Zoo and a historic carousel.
+Flushing Meadows Corona Park is already jam-packed with cool kids' attractions like the New York Hall of Science, the Queens Zoo, and a historic carousel.
 But there's always room for more.
-This Memorial Day weekend, Fantasy Forest at the Flushing Meadows Carousel, the only amusement park in Queens, officially opens to the public, and my kids and I got a sneak peek at the fun.
+Fantasy Forest at the Flushing Meadows Carousel, the only amusement park in Queens, has been a welcome addition to the park since its opening in 2013.

-The management company has worked hard to beautify the place and it looks great.
-The carousel got a much-needed coat of new paint, and vintage signs from the 1939 and 1964 World's Fairs give the spot a retro feel.
+Since opening, the management company has worked hard to beautify this enclave and it looks great.
+The sizable, four-rows deep carousel with 71 horses to ride, plus a couple of chariots, got a much-needed coat of new paint a few years ago.
+Vintage signs from the 1939 and 1964 World's Fairs give the spot a retro feel.
 There are plenty of shady benches, especially appealing if your children are tall enough to go on the rides by themselves.
 There's also a picnic table and plenty of grass where you can put down a blanket and eat.

-Fantasy Forest marked my 3-year-old's first time at an amusement park, and she spent two hours going on all the rides over and over.
+Fantasy Forest marked my 3-year-old's first amusement park visit, and she spent two hours going on all the rides over and over.
 She's still thanking me daily for taking her to the "music" park.
-The current selection of rides is perfect for preschoolers and young grade schoolers, I'd say ages 3 to 8.
-Most rides have a minimum height requirement of 33 to 36 inches, and children can go on alone at 36 or 42 inches, depending on the attraction.
+The current selection of rides is perfect for preschoolers and young grade schoolers ages 3 to 8.
+Most rides have a minimum height requirement of 33 to 36 inches, and children can ride alone at 36 or 42 inches, depending on the attraction.
+Some rides, like the carousel and the Choo Choo, allow children under the height minimum to ride as long as a parent accompanies them (parents ride for free in such instances).
+All height minimums must be met on other rides, such as the Frog Hopper.
 My daughter's favorites were the Queens Himalaya, the carousel and the Corona Choo Choo.
 I was impressed she tried them all!

-Fantasy Forest is open select weekends in March, April, May, September and October, and daily from Memorial Day weekend to Labor Day weekend.
+Fantasy Forest is open from April through November.
 Visit the website for the complete schedule.
 Admission is free but tickets must be purchased for rides.
-On Sundays and holidays, there are also free interactive performances at 2 and 4pm by clowns, magicians or jugglers.
+An unlimited wristband is available on weekdays.
+On Sundays and holidays, there are free interactive performances at 2 and 4pm by clowns, magicians, or jugglers.

-Fantasy Forest at the Flushing Meadows Carousel is located inside Flushing Meadows Corona Park right next to the merry-go-round.
+Fantasy Forest at the Flushing Meadows Carousel is located inside Flushing Meadows Corona Park right next to the carousel.
 Enter at 111th Street and 55th Avenue.
-If you're bringing a stroller be warned, there are stairs.
-However a reader informed us that if you follow the parking lot's railed walkway, there's a ramp all the way to the right.
+If you're bringing a stroller be warned: There are stairs.
+However, readers tell us there's a ramp all the way to the right.